jpgundrum/token_transfer/README.md

 ## Wallet Setup
 Create a phantom and Metamask wallet
-Populate the Solana devnet with devnet solana and add moonbase alpha to metamask and populate with dev tokens for gas fees
+Populate the Solana devnet phantom waller with devnet solana and add moonbase alpha to metamask and populate with dev tokens for gas fees

 Then add your private keys to your .env file to sign the transactions